frconor-ebook/meditations/_posts/2025-04-06-christ-the-light.md

 "I have come, a light in the world, so that whoever believes in me may not remain in darkness" (John 12:46).

 In Isaiah it says, "The people that walked in darkness have seen a great light; light has blazed forth (Isa.
 9:2).
 On Christmas night we read these words of Isaiah.
-The Christ Child, divine love Incarnate, shines a light from Bethlehem.

 The Christ Child, divine love Incarnate, shines a light from Bethlehem.
 There is a light streaming from there, a light by which people can see that they can go to heaven.